top of page

 informed by

-Dan Su (su dance110) is a Berlin-based transdisciplinary artist, composer, and writer with roots in Yunnan, China.
-Su constructs hybrid environments as cognitive fictions in which the marginal body becomes a critical site of knowledge and transformation in relation to machine-mediated systems.
-Driven by artistic research, they currently explore grief as an embodied form of epistemic inference through sound, voice, text, performance, and installation.
+Dan Su (su dance110) is a Berlin-based transdisciplinary artist, composer, and author with roots in Yunnan, China.
+As a thinker-practitioner, Su constructs hybrid environments as cognitive fictions in which the threshold body becomes a critical site of knowledge and transformation through its encounter with machine-mediated systems.
+Tracing structural violence and ancestral memory, their work explores grief as an embodied form of epistemic inference across sound, voice, text, performance, and installation.

-Extensive movement, somatic, and vocal practice (MA in choreography from the University of the Arts Berlin, and Hochschule für Schauspielkunst Ernst Busch) Formal training in quantitative methodology in Educational Psychology (PhD, University of Wisconsin–Madison, U.S.) Compositional language in spatial sound and non-linear vocal architectures of invented language.
-(German Record Critics Award, Electronic and Experimental; Shortlist for the Giga-Hertz Production Award at ZKM, 2025) Supported by Gwaertler Stiftung, Neustart Kultur Rechercheförderung, the DAAD Stipendium, and the American Educational Research Association.
-Su's work has been presented internationally including at the Museum of Modern Art Warsaw (Sanatorium of Sound Festival), Kunsthaus Bethanien (CTM Festival, Berlin), Forum Frohner (Donaufestival, Krems Austria), Staatsoper Berlin (Orpheus Festival), Lusvardi Art (Milan, Kiel Germany), residency at Vorbrenner (Innsbruck Austria), and sit-specific fields across Asia, Americas and Europe.
+Su brings together over fifteen years of movement and somatic practice, holding an MA in choreography from the University of the Arts Berlin and Hochschule für Schauspielkunst Ernst Busch, alongside a PhD in quantitative methodology in Educational Psychology from the University of Wisconsin–Madison.
+Their sonic compositional language — threshold-based invented vocals layered over electronic textures derived from material, spatial, site-specific, and movement-informed contexts — received the German Record Critics Award in Electronic and Experimental music and was shortlisted for the Giga-Hertz Production Award at ZKM in 2025.
+Su’s work has been presented internationally at the Museum of Modern Art Warsaw (Sanatorium of Sound Festival), Kunsthaus Bethanien (CTM Festival, Berlin), Forum Frohner (Donaufestival, Krems Austria), Staatsoper Berlin (Orpheus Festival), Lusvardi Art (Milan and Kiel), and residency at Vorbrenner (Innsbruck, Austria), and through site-specific works across Asia, the Americas, and Europe.
+Their research has been supported by Gwaertler Stiftung, Neustart Kultur Rechercheförderung, the DAAD Stipendium, and the American Educational Research Association.

-My current research bridges science, art, and grief, grounded in the following proposition: The body is an epistemic system, constantly updating its model of the world through sensation, perception, action, and recursion.
+The body is an epistemic system — constantly updating its model of the world through sensation, perception, action, and recursion.
 It is both highly situated and fundamentally inferential.
-What I call “embodied epistemic inference” draws on contemporary cognitive science, predictive processing, active inference, and affective neuroscience, where Bayesian updating provides the mechanism through which prediction errors are integrated.
+Grief, in this framework, is not merely an emotion but a collapse of that model: the moment when prediction fails, when the world the body knew can no longer be assumed.
+What I call embodied epistemic inference draws on contemporary cognitive science, predictive processing, active inference, and affective neuroscience, where Bayesian updating provides the mechanism through which prediction errors are integrated and updated.
 These fields redefine cognition as a dynamic inference process distributed across body, environment, and experience.
-In my artistic practice, sound, body, language, mechanical structures, and spatial architectures function as mechanisms of inference, systems that can be shifted, collapsed, reorganized, and transformed, making grief understood as a reconfiguration after the failure of a model, both perceptible and enactable.
-This process situates the enactor within the system itself, creating multiple layers and dimensions that resonate with principles of second order cybernetics.
+While existing research addresses model updating as a continuous background process, grief as a specific catastrophic collapse and its role as the activating condition for conscious epistemic rebuilding remains largely unaddressed.
+This research proposes that grief is not merely a response to loss but a necessary disruption that forces the inferential system into active reconstruction, producing an updated consciousness capable of directing decision making in reality.
+In my artistic practice — what i call Cognitive Fictions — sound, invented vocal language, mechanical structures, spatial architectures, and experimental writing function as the enaction of the mechanisms of inference — modular systems that can be shifted, collapsed, reorganized, and transformed.
+Like a living architecture, each element remains reconfigurable, allowing grief to become perceptible and navigable rather than fixed or resolved.
+The enactor is situated within the system itself, inhabiting its multiple layers and dimensions in resonance with principles of second order cybernetics.
 This approach explores how humans learn, infer, and reorganize meaning in the aftermath of loss.
-It is also informed by non-Western thought, particularly the writings of Zhuangzi, whose reflections on embodied knowing already anticipated aspects of contemporary cognitive science and phenomenology, though in a far more poetic and metaphorical way.
-Through an artistic lens, my work seeks the emergence of the space between systemic logic and lived, somatic experience — a practice of continuously rewriting world models through situated sonic inference, embodied belief updating, and spatial enactment, as we wander through loss.
+It is also informed by the writings of Zhuangzi, whose cosmological view of grief as continuous transformation points toward the transcendence this practice ultimately moves toward.
+It is a practice of continuously rewriting world models through situated sonic inference, embodied belief updating, and spatial enactment — wandering through loss, rebuilding knowing from within the collapse.
+(Last updated: March 15th 2026)